Sexual Health Week: Get your RSE in gear

 Intrauterine device (IUD) - An IUD is a small plastic and copper device that is placed inside of the uterus.
-The copper stops sperm from surviving while preventing any sperm from reaching the egg.
-This device works between 5- 10 years (Depending on the type).
+The copper stops any sperm from reaching the egg, preventing pregnancy.
+This device works between 5- 10 years (depending on the type).

 Intrauterine system (IUS) - Similar to an IUD, in that it is placed inside of the uterus, an IUS is a t-shaped plastic device that releases the hormone progesterone into the uterus.
 You may have heard this called a Mirena or Jaydess.
 This procedure is given at a local sexual health clinic or at your GP surgery and lasts for 3-5 years (depending on the type given).

 There are four main types of hormonal contraceptives.
 These include the combined pill, the mini pill, the patch and the vaginal ring.
 LARCS can also be hormonal methods of contraception but for now we are just going to stick to the first four.

 This is a course of tablets that are taken daily.
 Usually, one tablet is taken every day for 21 days followed by a 7-day break - this is when your period usually starts.
 The combined pill contains two hormones, oestrogen and progestogen.
 These hormones work together to stop eggs from being released from your ovaries.
 They also thicken the mucus of your womb to make it harder for sperm to break through.

 The Mini Pill (Progestogen only)